openvinotoolkit/model_server/docs/mediapipe.md

 ### Benchmarking
 While you implemented and deployed the graph you have several options to test the performance.
-To validate the throughput for unary requests you can use the [benchmark client](../demos/benchmark/python/README.md#mediapipe-benchmarking).
+To validate the throughput for unary requests you can use the [benchmark client](../demos/benchmark/python/README.md#mediapipe-benchmarking) .

 For streaming gRPC connections, there is available [rtsp_client](../demos/real_time_stream_analysis/python/README.md).
 It can generate the load to gRPC stream and the mediapipe graph based on the content from RTSP video stream, MPG4 file or from the local camera.

-## Using MediaPipe graphs from the remote client <a name="client"></a>
+## Using MediaPipe graphs from the remote client

 MediaPipe graphs can use the same gRPC KServe Inference API both for the unary calls and the streaming.
 The same client libraries with KServe API support can be used in both cases.
 The client code for the unary and streaming is different.